Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 - Cast iron cage and never-flat wheels for maximum portability

-- Free three-year warranty upon purchase and 5.5-foot propane hose
+- Free three-year warranty upon purchase and 5.5-foot hose

 7. Duromax XP4850EH Dual Fuel Portable Generator